Panasonic G5 vs G85

-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were announced, respectively, in July 2012 and September 2016.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2012 and September 2016.
 Both the G5 and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G5 has a resolution of 15.9 megapixel, whereas the G85 provides 15.8 MP.
+The G5 has a resolution of 15.9 megapixels, whereas the G85 provides 15.8 MP.

 The physical size and weight of the Panasonic G5 and the Panasonic G85 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G5 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably larger (14 percent) than the Panasonic G5.
 Moreover, the G85 is markedly heavier (28 percent) than the G5.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the G5 does not feature any corresponding weather-sealing.